NoushinN/reproducible_workflows/README.md

 The goal of this workshop is to teach EW2 professionals open and reproducible workflows by introducing tools like R or Github.
 Open source tools are commonly used in many scientific disciplines for statistical analysis, generating production-quality graphics, and automating data workflow tasks.
 The workshop contents will introduce tools and best practices, giving attendees a foundation in the fundamentals of reproducible workflows.

+##We will be using slido for this workshop open this link app.sli.do/event/cco9xulx/ or use particppant code: 45527

 # Workshop structure

+*LIVE POLL TIME!*

 ## Introduction
 - What's the problem?  <!-- Monica -->
   * Government is closed